Wyntuition/cloud-network/autoscaling/README.md

 Overview:
 - Running scenarios for HPA and VPA:
+    - Stand up app that can take HTTP requests
-    - Simulate variable request loads to endpoint
+    - Simulate variable request loads to endpoint with a load tester
     - Simulate raising memory usage in pod
-- Observing behavior of pods
+- Observe effects:
-    - See how Kubernetes increases and decreases the number of pods, noticing timing and windows, nodes placed on, CPU and memory use on the pods and nodes
+    - See how Kubernetes increases and decreases the number of pods,
+    - Timing and windows
+    - Nodes placed on
+    - CPU and memory use on the pods and nodes
     - Seeing how Kubernetes changing the pod's resource limits, and changes resourse usage, noticing timing and winodws, nodes placed on, memory usage on the pod and nodes
 - Recording metrics: CPU and memory use on pods and across cluster, request rate, endpoint latency, data processed